 Mind, she and her tradie husband still wanted the convenience of a compact car for ease of parking and manoeuvring.

-She’d earmarked the Kona right from the get-go thanks to the neighbour’s white Kona Elite parked out front, although everyone was raving about the new Kia Seltos (myself included) as the fresh-faced star of the segment.
+She’d earmarked the Hyundai Kona right from the get-go thanks to the neighbour’s white Kona Elite parked out front, although everyone was raving about the new Kia Seltos (myself included) as the fresh-faced star of the segment.

 Against my best advice, she’d already decided on the Kona without test driving a single competitor.
 Not the smartest move in my book, given the huge selection on offer.